13 15 15Call

 A Law Partners TPD claim specialist can make sure your claim is processed in the shortest possible time frame, by submitting a thorough, professionally prepared claim to the insurer on your behalf.

-If you have more than one TPD policy, you may be able to make multiple TPD claims – one for each policy.
-This is quite a common situation, as many people have multiple superannuation funds as a result of changing jobs over the years, and may have a TPD policy through each fund.
+Yes – if you have more than one TPD policy, you may be able to make multiple TPD claims – one for each policy.
+You may have multiple superannuation funds from changing jobs over the years, with a TPD policy included in each fund.
 Making a successful TPD insurance claim against one policy has no effect on any other TPD insurance you may have, but you’ll need to submit a separate claim against each policy.

 Getting help with your TPD claim.

-To make the claim process a lot easier and increase the likelihood of a positive result, many people use specialist TPD lawyers to manage their claims for them.
+To make the claim process a lot easier and increase the likelihood of a positive result, many people use one of our TPD specialists to manage their claims for them.

-The key to making a successful TPD claim is completing a thorough application and providing all the necessary documents.
+In our experience, the key to making a successful TPD claim is completing a thorough application and providing all the necessary documents.
 The written submission explaining why your claim should be approved is also important.
-Specialist TPD lawyers have submitted hundreds of claims and know exactly what needs to be done to get your claim approved.
+Our TPD lawyers and specialists have submitted hundreds of claims and know exactly what needs to be done to get your claim approved.

 Other things you should consider include: